The short answer is quite possibly.

-The issue of whether a law partner is an “employee” under such laws requires a fact-intensive inquiry that is highly-dependent on the circumstances.
-The leading Supreme Court case is Clackamas Gastroenterology Associates, P.C. v.
+The issue of whether a law partner is an “employee” under such laws requires a fact-intensive inquiry that is highly dependent on the circumstances.
+The leading Supreme Court case in Clackamas Gastroenterology Associates, P.C. v.
 Wells, 538 U.S. 440 (2003).
 As the Supreme Court held in Clackamas, whether a partner is an “employee” “depends on all of the incidents of the relationship with no one factor being decisive.”
 Id. at 451.

 The Clackamas Court adopted a standard grounded in the law of agency – with the overall focus on the “common-law touchstone of control.”
 Id. at 448-49.
 Under this rubric, the Court identified six non-exhaustive factors relevant to whether a shareholder-director of an organization is also an employee:

 (i) Whether the organization can hire or fire the individual or set the rules and regulations of the individual’s work;

 (ii) Whether and, if so, to what extent the organization supervises an individual’s work;

 (iii) Whether the individual reports to someone higher in the organization;

 (iv) Whether and, if so, to what extent the individual is able to influence the organization;

 (v) Whether the parties intended that the individual be an employee, as expressed in written agreements or contracts; and